This Site Was Built With You In Mind!

 A dealer recommended service is something the dealership has created to generate more profits for the company; it's what they think you need based on their professional opinion.
 Some of the services are on the up and up, but some are downright scams, and are just a waste of money.
 The best way to avoid being sold a service that you don't need is to check your owner's manual under manufacturers recommended services.

-In the maintenance section of the owner's manual, you will find a list of items your vehicle will need to have inspected and or replaced, some of the items are based on mileage, and others based on time.
+In the maintenance section of the owner's manual, you will find a list of items your vehicle will need to have inspected and or replaced, some of the items are based on mileage, and others based on time and driving conditions.
 Newer vehicles use maintenance minders built into the vehicles maintenance message system to alert the driver when the vehicle is due for service.

 The owner's manual will explain every message in the maintenance message system, so if you are uncertain of what the message means when the light is illuminated on the dash, check the owner's manual, and if you're still unsure, call the dealership and ask them to explain it.